-In collaboration with the CWRA – Manitoba Branch, CSHS is offering a webinar at 1pm (EDT) on October 27th to demonstrate innovative field methods available to Canadian Water Resource Professionals.
-The one-hour webinar will consist of three 15-minute presentations followed by five minutes of questions.
+In collaboration with the CWRA – Manitoba Branch, CSHS offered a webinar at 1pm (EDT) on October 27th to demonstrate innovative field methods available to Canadian Water Resource Professionals.
+The one-hour webinar consisted of three 15-minute presentations followed by five minutes of questions.

 - Stream flow data acquisition in the Kootenay National Park to improve hydraulic design of highway infrastructures located in mountainous regions– Vincent Cormier (WSP)

 The engineering community faces many challenges when designing water-related infrastructures in mountainous and remote locations.
 Relevant hydrometric data is often scarce and design flood calculation for stream crossings design can be challenging.
 This presentation will discuss how the lack of available streamflow data limits our ability to predict the magnitude of extreme flow events in mountainous regions.
 The Kootenay National Park case study will demonstrate how streamflow data acquisition in remote locations can dramatically improve design flow calculations for hydraulic infrastructure design.